Relativistic magnetohydrodynamics in the early Universe: Relativistic imperfect fluid dynamics

 Therefore, only when the bulk viscosity is zero, the equations of motion of a radiation-dominated imperfect fluid in an expanding background are conformally flat \cite{Subramanian:1997gi}.
-As done in the previous section, we will only consider the Stokes assumption, setting $\zeta = 0$,

-which corresponds to the relativistic extension of \Eqs{visc_forc}{visc_dis}.
 Subtracting the deviatoric tensor $\tilde \Pi^\munu$ to the stress-energy tensor of a perfect fluid $\tilde T^\munu = \tilde T^\munu_{\rm pf} - \tilde \Pi^\munu$, we can express the relativistic energy and momentum equations from \Eq{cons_FLRW},